-- 144. (1) A State Relief and Rehabilitation Office, to be known as the Warrap State Relief and Rehabilitation Office, may be established.
-It shall consist of a chairperson and members of proven competence, experience, integrity and impartiality. - (2) The functions of the State Relief and Rehabilitation Office shall be to facilitate and coordinate repatriation, relief, resettlement, and rehabilitation, reintegration of returnees and internally displaced persons and facilitation of the reconstruction of the conflict-affected areas in the State and any other functions prescribed by law. - (3) The State Relief and Rehabilitation Office shall work in close cooperation with the Southern Sudan Relief and Rehabilitation Commission. - (4) The law shall regulate the composition, functions, procedures and terms and conditions of service of the members and employees of the Office.
+- 144. (1) A State relief and rehabilitation office to be known as the Central Equatoria State Relief and Rehabilitation Office, may be established.
+It shall consist of a chairperson and members of proven competence, experience, integrity and impartiality. - (2) The function of the State Relief and Rehabilitation Office shall be to facilitate and coordinate the repatriation, relief, resettlement, rehabilitation and reintegration of returnees and internally displaced persons, and facilitation of the reconstruction of the conflict-affected areas in the State, and any other functions prescribed by law. - (3) The State Relief and Rehabilitation Office shall work in close cooperation with the Southern Sudan Relief and Rehabilitation Commission. - (4) The law shall regulate the composition, functions, procedures and terms and conditions of service of the members and employees of the office.